July 3, 2024 how to grow lavender from seed

 Temperature Control

 The soil should be kept moist but not wet.
-Overwatering can lead to fungal diseases and poor seed germination.
-Using a spray bottle to mist the soil can help you control the amount of water added.
+Overwatering can lead to fungal diseases and will affect how well the seeds germinate.
+Misting with a spray bottle will let you control how much water it’s getting.

 Starting Seeds Indoors